Monday, Nov. 7th

 Episode 3 of Design Details featuring Wilson Miner is what initially attracted me to this podcast (it’s still one of my favorites).
 Their regular production of interesting interviews with designers has kept this podcast as one of my regulars.

 It has been a few months since there has been a new episode of Iterate, but it’s still one of my favorites.
 I have a lot of respect for Marc Edwards and his opinions.
 I hope he returns soon to the podcast format.
+Unfortunately there hasn’t been a new episode since April 2016.

 Michael Bierut is one of the most important and experienced design voices today.
 Joined by Jessica Helfand, they tackle and discuss real issues facing the world and how design might be able to help.
 This should be required listening for all designers.